microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Find-EntraPermission.md

 following questions:  - How do I find the values to supply to the permission-related parameters of commands like New-EntraApplication and other application and consent related commands? - What permissions are applicable to a certain domain, for example, application, directory?
 To use Microsoft Entra PowerShell SDK to access Microsoft Entra ID, users must sign in to a Microsoft Entra ID application using the Connect-Entra command.
-Use the Find-EntraCommand to find which permissions to use for a specific cmdlet or API.-  Currently PowerShell commands and scripts, including those implemented with Microsoft Entra PowerShell SDK itself, have no way of validating user input that refers to permissions or providing "auto-complete" user experiences to help users accurately supply input to commands

 ## Syntax